 C. The best 2 modes to start with are A & S. You’ll probably use A most of the time.

 D. Select A if the subject of your exposure is still and/or you want to control the background or foreground around your subject.

 E. Select S if the subject of your exposure is in motion, or the point of the shot features something or someone in motion.

-F. The A on the mode dial sets the camera to allow you the Aperture setting you want, and then self-adjusts the Shutter Speed and ISO.
+F. The A on the mode dial sets the camera to allow you the Aperture setting you want, and then self-adjusts the Shutter Speed.
+You still control the ISO.

-G. The S on the mode dial sets the camera to allow you to choose the Shutter Speed you want and then self-adjusts the Aperture and ISO.
+G. The S on the mode dial sets the camera to allow you to choose the Shutter Speed you want and then self-adjusts the Aperture.
+You still control the ISO.